Friend of the Court

 - Modifications to existing judgments and orders.

 If your order requires you to maintain health insurance for your child(ren) and it is available through your employer, you must provide such coverage even if you have to pay a premium, provided that the premium is determined to be a "reasonable cost" under the provisions of Michigan State and Federal law.
-If the amount being paid for child support, child care and your portion of the health care premium exceeds 50% (in some cases 55%, 60% or 65%) of your wages after taxes, union dues and/or uniform charges, the cost is considered unreasonable.
+If the amount being paid for child support, child care and your portion of the health care premium exceeds 50% of your wages after taxes, union dues and/or uniform charges, the cost is considered unreasonable.

 If insurance is not maintained through a parent's employer and coverage is available a National Medical Support Notice (NMSN) will be forwarded to the employer with a copy to each parent.
 The NMSN requires the employer to enroll the children listed on the form for all insurance types available.
 If the cost is available they must provide it, along with information regarding the coverage to the FOC.